 However, it becomes equivalent to second-order unification if the positions of type abstractions and type applications are explicit.
-That is, terms are where the question marks stand for type variables names and types to infer.
+That is, if terms are where the question marks stand for type variables and types to inferred.

-$$M := x \mid \lambda x : ?.M \mid MM \mid \Lambda ?.M \mid M ?$$
+$$M := x \mid \lambda x : ?.
+M \mid M M \mid \Lambda ?.
+M \mid M ?$$

-Second-order unification is still undecidable, but their are semi-algorithms that often work well in some cases.
+Second-order unification is still undecidable.
+One solution is to use semi-algorithms, which may not terminate on some cases.
+This works arguably well in some cases Pfenning [1988].

-This method was proposed by Pfenning [1988].